Timothy Isaiah “Longhair Jim” Courtright was a gunfighter and lawman in Ft. Worth, Texas, who was killed in a gunfight with Luke Short.

 Born in Sangamon County, Illinois, little is known of Courtright’s early life.
-He served with the Union army during the Civil War then drifted around until he finally settled in Fort Worth, Texas.
+He served with the Union army during the Civil War and then drifted around until he finally settled in Fort Worth, Texas.
 While there, he served at various times as a jailer, deputy sheriff, hired killer, private detective, and racketeer.
 He was the first elected marshal of Fort Worth in 1876 — tasked with keeping the peace in what had become known as Hell’s Half Acre, the town’s wild red-light district.
-Briefly Courtright left Texas and served as marshal of the flourishing silver mining town of Lake Valley, New Mexico in 1882.
-However, in 1883 he was back and was appointed as a deputy U.S. Deputy Marshal, but became a fugitive himself after his posse killed two ranchers.
+Briefly, Courtright left Texas and served as marshal of Lake Valley, New Mexico’s flourishing silver mining town, in 1882.
+However, in 1883 he was back and appointed as a deputy U.S. Deputy Marshal, but became a fugitive after his posse killed two ranchers.

-Some time later, the two quarreled, resulting in one of the most famous gunfights in western history.
+Sometime later, the two quarreled, resulting in one of the most famous gunfights in western history.
 With Bat Masterson at Short’s side, Courtright and Luke Short dueled in the street in one of the few face-to-face gunfights in the American West.
 Shot down by Short, Courtright died on February 8, 1887.

 © Kathy Alexander/Legends of America, updated November 2022.